-The Board of Directors of the Northern Care Alliance (NCA) NHS Foundation Trust meets monthly, a minimum of 10 months a year, with meetings held in public.
+The Board of Directors of the Northern Care Alliance (NCA) NHS Foundation Trust meets regularly throughout the year, with meetings held in public.

-The Board composition must include the chair, no less than four and no more than seven non-executive directors, and executive directors including a Chief Executive, director of finance, a registered medical practitioner or registered dentist, a registered nurse or midwife and no more than three other executive directors.
+The Board composition must include the chair, no less than four and no more than eight non-executive directors, and executive directors including a Chief Executive, Director of Finance, a registered medical practitioner or registered dentist, a registered nurse or midwife, and no more than four other executive directors.
 It must be ensured that at all times the number of executive directors does not exceed the number of non-executive directors.

-Additionally, there are 4 Care Organisations within the NCA – Bury, Oldham, Rochdale and Salford – each of which has a Chief Officer.
+Additionally, there are five Care Organisations within the NCA – Bury, Oldham, Rochdale, Salford and Diagnostics & Pharmacy – each of which has a Chief Officer.
 Care Organisation Chief Officers attend all meetings of the Board of Directors.

-Chris commenced as executive medical director at Salford Royal on 1 May 2010.
-He has continued to focus his efforts on infection control and through the contribution of all staff members in Salford Royal.
-There has been significant progress made in ensuring that our patients receive care which is safe and does not expose them to Hospital Acquired Infections (HAI).
+Chris commenced as executive medical director at Salford Royal in 2010.
+He's continued to focus his efforts on infection control and, through the contribution of all staff members, there's been significant progress made in ensuring our patients receive care which is safe and doesn't expose them to Hospital Acquired Infections (HAI).
 Chris continues to practice as a senior consultant in the emergency department at Salford Royal.

 Away from the hospital, he provides medical care to the Wigan Warriors and England rugby league teams.
 Chris is married with three children.

-Jack started his career in the NHS as a graduate management trainee and has over 20 years’ management experience in the NHS, more than half of which have been in Board level positions leading on strategy, partnership development and whole-system change.
+Jack started his career in the NHS as a graduate management trainee and has over 20 years’ management experience in the NHS.
+More than half of these have been in board-level positions leading on strategy, partnership development and whole-system change.

 He previously led the development of Salford Integrated Care Organisation, including the integration of community health and social care services, and more recently the transfer of community health services in Oldham, Bury and Rochdale as part of the NCA’s work to support the development of place-based services.